Tahiromat/Thesis/README.md

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
-******  The things should be organized before setup  ****** -Create one file to run all files.
+******  The things should be organized before setup  ******
+- Create one file to run all files.
 Mean before page loaded to website all the data need to be updated with the new data come from web scraping file.

+- For All datasets the column names need to be same.
+If some columns are missing then create new one for that file and fill with 0. because the time visualization thats going to make problem.